johanholmerin/structured-clone/README.md

 ## Limitations

 * `CryptoKey` is not supported, since there is no way to synchronously make a copy.
-* For copying `FileList`, `DataTransfer` is used in browsers that support it and otherwise a normal array is used.
+* Copying `FileList` is only supported in browsers that support the `DataTransfer` constructor.